Alex-Huleatt/wolfssl-examples/tls/tutorial-tcp-tls.md

 Tutorial
 ========

 This tutorial will teach you how to install and run a basic TCP Server and Client.
-As well as how to incorporate CyaSSL TLS and some additional features on top of these basic examples.
+As well as how to incorporate wolfSSL TLS and some additional features on top of these basic examples.
 It is expected that you have a basic understanding of a simple tcp server/client.
 If not, before continueing please take a moment to look over the `server-tcp.c` and `client-tcp.c` file which contains the basic tcp server that we will be expanding upon in this tutorial.

 First you will need `gcc` and `make` installed on your terminal.
 You can do this by opening a new terminal window and typing: